aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/document-converting/converting-documents-different-formats/_index.md

 ## Step 1: Installation

 To begin, you need to download and install Aspose.Words for Java.
-You can download it from the official website: [Download Aspose.Words for Java](https://releases.aspose.com/words/java/).
+You can download it from the website: [Download Aspose.Words for Java](https://releases.aspose.com/words/java/).

 ## Step 2: Setting Up Your Java Project